Documentation

 -d '{"event": "test", "data": {"amount": 2500}}'

 The endpoint accepts any HTTP method and any body format (JSON, form-encoded, XML, plain text).
-The response is always:
+The default response is:

 { "received": true, "id": "event-id" }